vectorgrp/XCPlite/docs/xcplib.md

 The functions A2lLock() and A2lUnlock() may be used to lock sequences of A2L definitions.
 The macro A2lOnce may be used to create a once execution pattern for a block of A2L definitions.

-Also note that A2L defintions may be lazy, but the A2L fule is finalized when a XCP tool connects.
+Also note that A2L definitions may be lazy, but the A2L file is finalized when a XCP tool connects.
 All definitions after that point are ignored and not visible to the tool.

 All definitions of instances follow the sample principle: Set the addressing mode first.
 The addressing mode is valid for all following definitions.
-The examples in the examples/folder show various way how to create A2L artefacts.
+The examples in the examples/folder show various way how to create A2L artifacts.

 ## 5 · Glossary